-You may call us at 1-888-252-1847 or send us an email to isp_customer_care@canadalife.com.
+You may call us at 1-888-252-1847 or send us an email.
+To send an email please go to our website and then to the "Contact Us" section.
 Information about our company and the products and services we provide is on our website at canadalife.com.